Azure/azure-powershell/src/Network/Network/help/New-AzNetworkWatcherProtocolConfiguration.md

 ## DESCRIPTION
 The New-AzNetworkWatcherProtocolConfiguration cmdlet creates a new protocol configuration object.
-This object is used to restrict the protocol confiuration during a connecitivity check session using the specified criteria.
+This object is used to restrict the protocol configuration during a connecitivity check session using the specified criteria.

 ## EXAMPLES